 Here’s an example: Carl’s Jr., the restaurant.
 In the past, some people were too deterred by their objectifying, hyper-sexualized ads to even think twice about trying one of their burgers.

-Raising awareness about the harms of pornography is an endeavor that benefits society—unlike this example of degrading advertising that does just the opposite.
+Raising awareness about the harms of pornography is an educational movement that benefits society—unlike this example of degrading advertising that does just the opposite.
 But consider how that same principle could apply to this movement.

 Tips for sending the correct message when talking about porn’s harms